MicrosoftDocs/dynamics-365-customer-engagement/ce/gamification/view-leaderboard.md

 ---
-title: "View the leaderboard in Dynamics 365 – Gamification | Microsoft Docs"
+title: "View the leaderboard in Dynamics 365 for Customer Engagement – Gamification | Microsoft Docs"
 description: "Learn how you can find out about your ranking in the games you participate." ms.custom:
   - dyn365-gamification